LAST UPDATED: 2/19/25

 - To meet priority criteria (also searchable via the CWDG tool), projects must: be located in an area identified as having a high or very high wildfire hazard potential; benefit a low-income community; be located in a community impacted by a severe disaster within the previous 10 years.
 If the tool does not show your community as meeting priority criteria thresholds, applicants are welcome to use other datasets.

 - Investigate whether your community qualifies for a match waiver.
-CWDG allows match requirements to be waived for underserved communities, Indian Tribes, Alaska Native Corporations, Pacific Island territories and the U.S. Virgin Islands.
+CWDG allows match requirements to be waived for low income communities, Indian Tribes, Alaska Native Corporations, Pacific Island territories and the U.S. Virgin Islands.
 During the application process, you will need to provide documentation to demonstrate that you meet the waiver requirements.
-Documentation can be obtained from the CWDG tool (Cost-Share Waiver section is at the bottom of the results page), or having at least one census tract identified as “disadvantaged” in the Climate and Economic Justice Screening Tool (CEJST).
+Documentation can be obtained from the CWDG tool (Cost-Share Waiver section is at the bottom of the results page), or another source that shows that the project meets the definition of low income outlined in the Notice of Funding Opportunity.

 - Register for SAM.gov and Grants.gov!
 Registering on these federal websites is a required step for any entity to apply for and receive federal funding.
 Get this done early as SAM.gov registration can take several weeks.
 Here are a few resources to support you along the way: